Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: Simulation Results

 \subsection{Impact of HAPS Altitude and Reflector Aperture}

-First, we analyze the performance of the \ac{HAPS}-based deployment across a wide range of platform altitudes (from 1\,km to 20\,km) and reflector aperture radii (from 5 to 50 wavelengths).
+First, we analyze the performance of the \ac{HAPS}-based deployment across a wide range of platform altitudes (from 1\,km to 20\,km) and reflector aperture radii $r_{\lambda} = f_c^{\rm 5G}r_m/c$ measured in wavelengths (from 5 to 50).
 The resulting average effective \ac{SINR} at the \ac{UE} side and the corresponding average \ac{UE} throughput are illustrated in Figure~\ref{fig:refl_performance} (left and right panels, respectively).
 The figure highlights the joint impact of the platform altitude and reflector aperture on the overall network performance.

 The results reveal a clear trade-off between the reflector aperture and the deployment altitude.
 As the \ac{HAPS} altitude increases, the ground footprint of the transmitted beams expands (see Figure~\ref{fig:haps_deployment}b), resulting in stronger overlap between neighboring sectors and increased inter-cell interference.
 To compensate for this effect, larger reflector apertures are required in order to generate narrower beams and limit the interference leakage toward adjacent cells.
 Consequently, the optimal reflector aperture grows approximately linearly with altitude.
-For example, at the altitude of 5\,km, the highest average throughput (about 35\,Mbps) was observed with the aperture radius of 15 wavelengths, while with the aperture radius of 25 wavelengths the highest average throughput (about 34\,Mbps) was achieved at the 8\,km altitude.
+For example, at $h_{\rm NTN}$\,=\,5\,km, the highest average throughput (about 35\,Mbps) was observed with $r_{\lambda}$\,=\,15, while with $r_{\lambda}$\,=\,25 wavelengths the highest average throughput (about 34\,Mbps) was achieved at $h_{\rm NTN}$\,=\,8\,km.
 Deviations from this operating region lead either to excessive interference (when beams are too wide) or to insufficient coverage (when beams are too narrow).
-To demonstrate the impact of altitude and aperture deviations, in the Figure~\ref{fig:reflector_vs_TN} we provide the performance comparison of the \ac{HAPS}-based configurations at the 8\,km altitude with the aperture radii of 5, 10, 15, 30 and 50 wavelengths.
-For the aperture radius of 25 wavelengths, the performance results at the altitudes of 4, 8, 12, 16, and 20\,km are also provided.
+To demonstrate the impact of altitude and aperture deviations, in Figure~\ref{fig:reflector_vs_TN} we provide the performance comparison of the \ac{HAPS}-based configurations at $h_{\rm NTN}$\,=\,8\,km with $r_{\lambda}$ of 5, 10, 15, 30 and 50 wavelengths.
+For $r_{\lambda}$\,=\,25 wavelengths, the performance results at the altitudes of 4, 8, 12, 16, and 20\,km are also provided.
 This observation indicates that the reflector configuration represents a key design parameter in \ac{HAPS}-based cellular deployments.